Do I Need A Habitat Permit?

 - If your project involves water withdrawal or an activity that may have an impact on fish passage (culvert installation, temporary diversion, etc.) and the waterbody supports resident or anadromous fish, you will likely need to obtain a Fish Habitat Permit.

-- You can find out more about fish resources in your project area by consulting the Fish Resource Monitor or contacting your local Division of Habitat office.
+- You can find out more about fish resources in your project area by consulting the Fish Resource Monitor or contacting your local Habitat Section office.

 Examples of activities that generally require a Fish Habitat Permit include, but are not limited to: